 A few years ago the word “refined” was only really heard when people on BBC 4 were discussing rich Victorian ladies, but now it seems to be synonymous with all that is wrong with the food industry… so is it?

 The term “refined sugar” is used to describe bog-standard table sugar, the stuff that you are used to spooning into your coffee, pouring into cakes or sprinkling on your cereal.
 It is also now seen as an enemy of the people.
-Now this isn’ without warrant; too much sugar can cause weight gain both in places we can see, like around our thighs and tummies, as well as places we can’t, like around our organs.
+Now this isn’t without warrant; too much sugar can cause weight gain both in places we can see, like around our thighs and tummies, as well as places we can’t, like around our horrible things.
 This is increasing our risk of getting heart disease, cancers, type 2 diabetes and other nasties.
 Sugar also ruins your teeth if you aren’t careful.
 We are only meant to be having 30g a day (assuming we are all over 11) but nearly all of us are eating too much of it.

 Now, it’s a good thing that people have started to shout about sugar, but the issue with the #refinedsugarfree movement is the perceived difference between the cheap, familiar white stuff and the astronomically more expensive, harder to find “substitutes” – honey, agave nectar, brown rice syrup, fruit syrup, date syrup, maple syrup (so many syrups), coconut sugar, palm sugar, brown sugar, I could go on… This holier-than-thou hashtag is plastered across recipes for everything from brownies to cakes to energy balls and porridge, all of which are JAM-PACKED with sugar.
 Yes, sugar.